IBM/eventing-openliberty-blockchain/README.md

 1. In the Command Palette, click **Add to workspace**.

-1. *Optional*: Click the **File explorer** button in the top left, and you will see `fabcar-contract-java`, which is the project to create the blockchain network.
+1. *Optional*: Click the **File explorer** button in the top left, and you will see `fabcar-contract-java`, which is the smart contract project.

 1. Click the IBM Blockchain Platform icon on the left side to navigate back to the IBM Blockchain Platform extension for VS Code.